tumes/pocket-patches/README.md

 - Top and bottom of main menu are cut off.
 - Character info bar shows incorrect tiles when a sprite crosses it.
 - Pause menu screen transition is janky.

+Update: I've somewhat resolved these issues.
+I think title screen is good or very close.
+Sprite no longer messes up the info bar, but it is z-indexed wrong (shows up over the bar instead of being hidden by it).
+And the pause transition is _almost_ right (some sprites get messed up on part of the intro).

 Rom MD5: `4ebe14c4c51555908c0e4cabb66dc813`